What is ABLE (Achieving A Better Life Experience)?

 What are the key features of ABLE Accounts?

 Only people whose disabilities were present prior to the age of 26 may take advantage of ABLE.
 Funds may be contributed to an ABLE account by any person, including the disabled person, yet subject to annual limitations for total contributions to the account.
-The total contributions allowed annually to the account is limited to $14,000 currently.
+The total contributions allowed annually is tied to the annual gift tax exclusion amount, which is $15,000 (2020).
 Funds accumulated in the account will not be counted against a disabled person’s receipt of SSI or Medicaid benefits up to certain values.
 If the ABLE account reaches $100,000 or more, SSI will be affected.
 However, the maximum account value to remain eligible for Florida Medicaid is much higher.

 Contributions from the ABLE account are restricted to “qualified disability expenses”.
 Yet the list is quite long and includes: education, housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative services, legal fees, expenses for oversight and monitoring, funeral and burial expenses, and other expenses approved by the Treasury Secretary through regulations.
 Qualified disability expenses also include by regulation “basic living expense.

 There are a number of benefits to ABLE accounts.
 Based upon popular opinion so far, the ability to make payments toward housing expenses without causing a reduction in SSI benefits is the most significant benefit from an eligibility standpoint.
 In contrast, distributions from either a first party special needs trust or a third party special needs trust causes a reduction in the SSI payment of a limited amount.